Made in China: Beijing plans new wave of state firm consolidation

 Shares of the listed units of China Power Investment have also soared.

-Some industry leaders and analysts, nonetheless, are sceptical that state-dictated mergers will create stronger, more globally-competitive state enterprises.
-They noted that the expansion of major SOEs in the past decade was fuelled by cheap loans and subsidies, and the growth came at the expense of efficiencies.
+Some industry leaders and analysts, nonetheless, are skeptical that state-dictated mergers will create stronger, more globally-competitive state enterprises.
+They noted that the expansion of major SOEs in the past decade was fueled by cheap loans and subsidies, and the growth came at the expense of efficiencies.

 Chinese oil and gas industry experts say the sector might undergo some asset restructuring, but they shrugged off an overseas newspaper report last month that China would merge two of the country's largest state-owned oil groups, China National Petroleum Corp and Sinopec Group.